scontain/scone_mesh_tutorial/README.md

 cas:
   - name: cas # cas used to store the policy of this application
+    alias: ["image", "security", "access", "attestation"] # use alias in case CAS instance has multiple roles
     cas_url: edge.scone-cas.cf  # exported as {{cas_cas_cas_url}}
     tolerance: "--only_for_testing-trust-any --only_for_testing-debug  --only_for_testing-ignore-signer -C -G -S"